mruk/P3WideScreen/README.md

 [cpr]: http://wiki.xentax.com/index.php?title=Patrician

 ## About the Code

-I'm sorry if this code sucks ass.
-I haven't used Java in anger for 8-10  years.
-I decided to write this program in Java because patching Patrician 3 is a pretty simple task, and because I wanted this program to be cross-platform, especially since I'm developing on a Mac.
-I decided to use Java 8 because I wanted to get a taste of the new features added to Java since I last used it.
-This is probably my first Java GUI program.

-I developed this program with IntelliJ IDEA 13.1 Community Edition.
+Originally written targeting Java 8; now built and tested with Java 25 using Gradle toolchains.
+The GUI uses MigLayout (snapshot) and SLF4J (updated to 2.0.x) with the JUL binding.

 ## License

 Copyright (C) 2014  Dale Sedivec

-P3WideScreen is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+**P3WideScreen** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-P3WideScreen is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+**P3WideScreen** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with P3WideScreen.
+You should have received a copy of the GNU General Public License along with **P3WideScreen**.
 If not, see <http://www.gnu.org/licenses/>.